aerickt/lapwing-for-beginners/src/Chapter-22.md

 ### `KWRAOUL`

 You are also free to come up with your own strokes for dealing with these words.
-In hindsight, `KWRAOUL` would be a better fit to some of these words, however, as I am already accustomed to `WAL`, I am not about to change these around.
-Furthermore, if `PHA/TPHAOU/WAL` or `PHA/TPHAOUL` do, in fact, make more sense to you, you should absolutely make changes to your dictionary.
+In hindsight, `KWRAOUL` would be a better fit to some of these words.
+I am already accustomed to `WAL`, so I am not about to change these around.
+That said, if `PHA/TPHAOU/WAL` or `PHA/TPHAOUL` make more sense to you, add it to your dictionary!

 ## Doubling consonants with prefixes